Brand-Issued Discount Codes

 Strengthen your creator brand: Having a code signals a real, direct relationship with the brand, not just a generic affiliate link.
 It makes you look like a trusted partner, not just a promoter.

-Earn in channels where links don't work.
-Tracking links are great for blog posts and Instagram stories, but they don't work everywhere.
-Discount codes can fill that gap (if set up properly – more below).
+Earn in channels where links don't work: Tracking links are great for blog posts and Instagram stories, but they don't work everywhere.
+Discount codes can fill that gap.
 Say it on a podcast, mention it in an in-feed video.
 You can also use a code alongside a tracking link to cover all your bases.

 How It Works